- ECE Graduate Handbook

 Submitting a Reimbursement Request

 To submit a reimbursement, please follow these steps.
 All reimbursement requests MUST be submitted within 10 DAYS of the event or purchase in order to prevent processing delays.
-Graduate students who are using Fellowship funds to make a purchase, please email Teresa Ta: firstname.lastname@example.org.The payee must complete and submit the reimbursement request form online.
-Email Teresa Ta: email@example.com all required backup documentation.
+Graduate students who are using Jacobs/Powell Fellowship funds to make a purchase, please complete this form and contact Chelsea Largoza for any questions.The payee must complete and submit the reimbursement request form online.
+Email Teresa Ta: firstname.lastname@example.org all required backup documentation.
 This includes:

 Once these items have been received and you have received confirmation from your Faculty Assistant that a trip number has been created for you through MyTravel, you may begin booking your trip.
 Please make sure that the selected airfare is the most economical (this is University policy) and that you include price comparisons in the backup documentation .
 Avoid "package deals" as they are generally ineligible for reimbursement.
 Expenses combined in a package (for example, using Expedia to book airfare and hotel together) usually fail to meet receipt requirements.
 If you are planning to book through Connexxus , UC's travel program, please contact your Faculty Assistant and they will be able to guide you.